ibbrett/pro-tour-react-js/README.md

 - [x] created menu modal with content enabling changing of these options
 - [x] created options menu, an alternative to the modal approach

   - use env var to toggle

+- [x] completed season - results in for all 11 contests

 ### set env var - tells app to show modal versus menu of options